alexandre-do/google-news-rss-radar/README.md

 ## Notes

-- The enrichment stage (`packages/backend/src/enrich/enrich.js`) is a working pipeline stage with placeholder analysis — see the TODOs there for wiring in a real LLM call.
+- The enrichment stage (`packages/backend/src/enrich/enrich.js`) is a working pipeline stage.
+Entity/keyword extraction calls a local spaCy model (`en_core_web_sm`) served by the `ner` service (`packages/ner-service`, started via `npm run ner:up`) over HTTP — no external LLM API involved.
+It tags people, organizations, places, and generic noun-chunk keywords.
+Sentiment and topic classification are still placeholders — see the TODOs there for wiring in a real LLM call.
 - Search is keyword-only (MongoDB `$text`) for now; semantic/vector search is a documented extension point in `packages/backend/src/search/searchService.js`.